Dear Colleague,

 clinicians must be prepared to manage xylazine withdrawal symptoms simultaneously as

-4. Individuals with repeated exposures to xylazine may become dependent and
+the patient undergoes wound treatment. - Individuals with repeated exposures to xylazine may become dependent and

 experience severe withdrawal symptoms.